grafana/grafana-vs-code-extension/README.md

 gitit is an extenstion for VSCode that allows you to view, edit, and preview a dashboard in a running instance of grafana without opening a browser - and without having to save the changes remotely before you are done!

+The name `gitit` is a reference to ideas around meaningful git workflows for Grafana.
+This extension gives you support for Git (and any other version control system for that matter).
+If it is available in VSCode, it is available for you immediately.

 ## Features

 - reads a dashboard JSON you have locally